-The Norwegian 4x4 Protocol: Complete Guide to the Best VO2 Max Workout
+Norwegian 4x4 Protocol: Proven HIIT to Raise VO2 Max

 What Is the Norwegian 4x4 Protocol?

 The Norwegian 4x4 is a high-intensity interval training (HIIT) protocol consisting of four 4-minute work intervals at 90-95% of your maximum heart rate, separated by 3-minute active recovery periods at 60-70% HRmax.
-It was developed by Professor Jan Helgerud and colleagues at NTNU's Cardiac Exercise Research Group (CERG).
+It was developed by Jan Helgerud and Jan Hoff at NTNU and has been extensively studied by Ulrik Wisløff's Cardiac Exercise Research Group (CERG) at the same institution.

-Unlike shorter sprint-based intervals like Tabata, the 4-minute work bouts are long enough to drive your heart to pump at maximum stroke volume (the amount of blood your heart ejects per beat).
-This is the key mechanism behind VO2 max improvement.
+Unlike shorter sprint-based intervals like Tabata, the 4-minute work bouts are long enough to drive your heart to pump near its maximum stroke volume, the amount of blood ejected per beat (Astorino et al., 2017).
+This sustained cardiac demand is the key mechanism behind VO2 max improvement.

 The Science: Why the 4x4 Works

-VO2 max (your body's maximum rate of oxygen consumption) is limited primarily by how much oxygen your heart can deliver to working muscles.
+VO2 max (your body's maximum rate of oxygen consumption) is limited primarily by how much oxygen your heart can deliver to working muscles (Bassett & Howley, 2000).
 The Norwegian 4x4 protocol targets this bottleneck directly.

 During each 4-minute interval at 90-95% HRmax, your heart operates near its maximum stroke volume for a sustained period.
-Over weeks of training, this stimulus causes adaptations:
+Over weeks of training, this stimulus causes adaptations (Daussin et al., 2008):

 - Increased stroke volume.
 Your heart pumps more blood per beat.